WebexCC-SA/LAB-21177/docs/Excercise3.md

       ![Nav](./assets/21177_Excercise2_1.png){ width="500" }

-- Root Cause of this is although the Set Variable node set custom flow variables (Webexone_SPanish_FV = 3 and Webexone_VIPCustomer_FV = False), the QueueContact node is configured with Static skill values i.e. Spanish >= 5 and VIP = True).
+- Root Cause of this is although the Set Variable node set custom flow variables (Webexone_SPanish_FV = 3 and Webexone_VIPCustomer_FV = False) as these the QueueContact node is configured with Static skill values i.e. Spanish >= 5 and VIP = True.

+- As Queue contact is configured with static value call gets tagged to these skills and not skill variablels offered by

 - As a result, the queue forced a static VIP requirement of True (level 5) and spanish 5, which matches the logged-in agent's profile.